BenGGolden/sitecore-docker-dev-quickstart/README.md

 3. Once the containers are up and running, log into Sitecore and populate the solr schema and rebuild the indexes.

 Happy Sitecoring!

+Copyright Notice: Portions of the code in this repo were copied from Sitecore's <a href="https://github.com/Sitecore/docker-examples" target="_blank">docker-examples repo</a>.
+[Their MIT license](Sitecore_MIT_License) is included.
+Everything else is licensed under [CC0](LICENSE) and I don't care what you do with it or if you attribute me.